 Corleone is a member of the East coast bloods gang in Brooklyn, New York City.
 He is one of the leading members of the 4,000+ members from the blood set named, "S.S.B", which is abbreviated for the name, "Still Stickin' Bitches".
 Corleone has been a member of the bloods gang since he was six years old, as he first became a blood member in 1992 in his affiliation with the, "Wu Tang Clan" and "Killa Army".
 Corleone was also a member of the "Lost Boyz" street gang, also known as, "L.B Fam", which gang set originated in Jamaica Queens, New York City.
 The Lost Boyz street gang then united with the Crips gang and became known as the, "Lost Boy Crips", abbreviated for "L.B.C", which lead to Corleone leaving the "Lost Boyz" gang, as one of its founding members.

-In 1995-1996, Corleone was also the first lead rapper to had been chosen to two-time Grammy award winning rock band, “Linkin Park”, but declined to further his membership with “Linkin Park” due to his lack of interest in, “Heavy Metal Music”.
-In 1995-1996, Corleone began working on a management and recording contract with Busta Rhymes and R&B Group, “Jodeci” manager, Sheryl, CEO of Drama Inc., based in Manhattan, New York.
-Corleone was than offered the opportunity to feature on the first world premiere song in the music industry of rap star, “Lil Bow” but Corleone declined to sign any contractual agreements due to song details and financial issues.
+In 1995-1996, Corleone was the first lead rapper to had been chosen by tour manager, Stefano Dihibretti for two-time Grammy award winning rock band, “Linkin Park”, but declined to further his membership with “Linkin Park” due to his lack of interest in, “Heavy Metal Music”.
+In 1995-1996, Corleone also began working on a management and recording contract with Busta Rhymes and R&B Group, “Jodeci” manager, Sheryl, CEO of Drama Inc., based in Manhattan, New York.
+Corleone was than offered the opportunity to feature on the first world premiere song in the music industry of rap star, “Lil Bow” but Corleone declined to sign any contractual agreements due to song details and contract disagreements.

-In 1997-1998, Corleone had came across the rapper named, "Drake", via the internet, while reading upon fan mail from rapper, Drake.
+In 1997-1998, Corleone had came across the rapper named, "Drake", while reading upon fan mail, via the internet.
 At the time, Drake was a contemporary and R&B artist, who had been emailing Corleone on his inquiry to collaborate with him on a record.
-Drake at then sung vividly, as also he had uploaded his music as Corleone had done over the Internet on a website titled, "Soundclick".
+Drake at then, had sung vividly, and had yet to indulge in writing hip-hop music.
+As also, he had uploaded his music as Corleone had done over the Internet on a website titled, "Soundclick".

 Drake had also told Corleone that He was Corleones' biggest fan.
 Influenced by Corleones' music, Drake then began to both write and record hip-hop music, as well.
 Drake was to then title Corleone as his Idol, as Drake also had listed Corleone on his website as his, "Idol and Inspiration", to which lead him to pursue a music career as a rap artist.